-The purpose of this handbook is to outline specific policies that apply to students who have been formally accepted in the Occupational Therapy Assistant Program at San Juan College and which override policies of the college.
-The policies set forth in this Handbook are designed to support the success of the student.
+The purpose of this handbook is to outline specific policies that apply to students who have been formally accepted into the Occupational Therapy Assistant Program at San Juan College and that override policies of the college.
+The policies outlined in this Handbook are designed to support the success of the student.